 The shift from “AI that talks” to “AI that does” is significant – and tools like Claude Code make that shift real.

-👉 What are your experiences with CLI-based AI tools?
+👉 What are your experiences with AI agents?
 Comment on my LinkedIn post